ir2718/semantic-similarity-scoring/README.md

 ### Masked language modeling
 - might be useful, but will be left out for now because of computation cost

-### Finetuning with the frozen encoder
+### Finetuning with the frozen base model
-- no gradient updates on encoder, transformer, embeddings etc.
+- no gradient updates on all parameters of base model
 - finetuning for 10 epochs and using early stopping if no improvement is seen in the last 3 epochs

 | **Model**           | **Train set**     | **Validation  set** | **Test set**     | **Batch size** | **Learning rate** | **Weight decay** | **Batch size grid** |